 So this is what I’ve learned as good things to do in Chicago and surrounding area:

-1. Take the Train from the Airport
+1. Ride the “El” Train

-2. Neighborhoods
+2. Walk the Neighborhoods

-If you have a few hours or more to spare in Chicago — hop on the elevated subway and take a ride to one of Chicago’s neighborhoods.
-I was at the airport with 5 or 6 hours to spare on one trip, and jumped on the train.
+One one of my trips to Chicago, I was at the airport with 5 or 6 hours to spare, and jumped on the L train.
+I was on the Blue line headed downtown.
 I examined a Chicago map on my cell phone and picked a train station where I thought there would be a lot of activity, based on the stores in the neighborhood.
 I jumped off at a stop called Damen, at a place called Wicker Park.

 I walked down into the streets and found the Wicker Park area to be a terrific area — very trendy with lots of shops in old Chicago storefronts.
 I had hit paydirt — because Wicker Park is a famous neighborhood — known for “for its hip local culture, art scene, nightlife, and diverse food and shopping options — and also recognized for its historic architecture, independent boutiques, and trendy restaurants.”